skills/introduction-to-codeql/README.md

   5. This time, select the radio button next to **Create a new branch**.
 You can create a new name for this branch or leave it as the default suggestion.
   ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/62586097-2099-4f24-b7f6-30509933db2e)

   6. Click **Propose changes**.
-This opens a new pull request
+This opens a new pull request.
-  7. In the "Open a pull request" window, click **Create pull request**
+  7. In the "Open a pull request" window, click **Create pull request**.

 ### :keyboard: Activity 2: Review pull request

-At this point, we've edited the file `routes.py` with our vulnerable code, committed those changes to our new branch, and created a pull request to merge the new branch into our `main` branch.
-This is the exact same set of steps a developer would take as they introduce new, vulnerable code into a repository.
+At this point, we've edited the file `routes.py` to add our vulnerable code, committed those changes to our new branch, and created a pull request to merge the new branch into our `main` branch.
+These are the same steps a developer would take to introduce new, vulnerable code into a repository.

 Now, let's take a look at the pull request to see what the experience is like.

 1. In the previous activity, we created the pull request.
 After creating the pull request, you were brought directly to the pull request page.
-Take a look at the checks at the bottom of the pull request.
-You will see a check called "Code scanning/CodeQL".
-This is the CodeQL analysis job scanning the code introduced in the pull request
+At the bottom of the pull request, you will see a check called "Code scanning/CodeQL".
+This is the CodeQL analysis job scanning the code introduced in the pull request.

   <img width="530" alt="image" src="https://github.com/leftrightleft/enable-code-scanning/assets/4910518/ce5868ba-c0a4-4be5-9eaa-ff4b8a1ed682">

-2. Once the check is complete, you will see a new comment in the pull request from CodeQL indicating that there is a new security vulnerability; a SQL query built from user controlled data.
-This is our SQL injection vulnerability
+2. Once the check is complete, you will see a new comment in the pull request from CodeQL indicating a new security vulnerability; a SQL query built from user-controlled data.
+This is our SQL injection vulnerability.

   <img width="1180" alt="image" src="https://github.com/leftrightleft/enable-code-scanning/assets/4910518/378bd766-ef61-4619-ab3c-bf2c8d9618d7">

-3. Review the data flow paths by clicking **Show paths**
+3. Review the data flow paths by clicking **Show paths**.

-4. Add a comment and tag one of your friends by using their GitHub handle ex: `@username`.
-This will notify them that you made a comment on the issue and need their help solving the problem 😄
+4. If you would like, add a comment and tag one of your friends by using their GitHub handle (example: `@username`).
+This will notify them that you made a comment on the issue and need their help solving the problem. 😄

 5. Wait about 20 seconds then refresh this page for the next step.

-If this were a real-world situation, the developer would need to fix the SQL statement in their branch.
-Once that occurs, the vulnerability will automatically close out.
+If this were a real-world situation, the developer would fix the SQL statement in their branch.
+Once fixed, the vulnerability will automatically close out.

-If you would like to learn more about pull request integrations for code scanning, take a look at our documentation [here](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/triaging-code-scanning-alerts-in-pull-requests).
+If you would like to learn more about pull request integrations for code scanning, see "[Triaging code scanning alerts in pull requests](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/triaging-code-scanning-alerts-in-pull-requests)."

 </details>